jolow99/wound-segmentation-project/README.md

 ## Replicate our results
 Download weights from our [google drive checkpoints](https://drive.google.com/file/d/1yhBQPDkkxOVsdExH7EyhQeNTPtA7gfU2/view?usp=share_link) and replace checkpoints directory

+Compute the results from our project by running the following scripts:
 ```
 cd evaluation
 python run_evaluation.py